 So what's the difference between Candied Jalapeños and Pickled Jalapeños you ask?
 Well not very much actually.
 The main difference is this recipe uses a couple of cups of white sugar and a few different seasonings for the cooking process.

 Sometimes referred to as Cowboy Candy, these candied jalapeños can be eaten in a variety of ways.
 Put some on your salad, on sandwiches, on nachos, over chicken or you can simply enjoy them as a snack.
 Just recently I added some of these candied jalapeños to my breakfast eggs.
 The possibilities are endless.

 The end result is some sweet and spicy jalapeños that bring tons of flavor to whatever dish you add them to.
 We love to add these candied jalapeños to our burgers.
 Way better than pickles.
 Especially if you like your burgers to have a kick!

-While I like the pickled jalapeños very much, which are just as easy to make, I prefer these candied jalapeños a little more.
+While I like my pickled jalapeños recipe a lot, which is just as easy to make, I prefer this candied jalapeños recipe a little more.
 Probably because they bring a little sweetness to the equation.
 But I will leave that up to you to determine which you prefer best.
 Try both recipes and let us know which you prefer in the comments below!

 🌶 How to Handle Hot Peppers

 The capsaicin in hot peppers is what makes peppers hot.
 If you handle hot peppers gloveless, it’s a guarantee that you’re in for a nasty case of chili burn, both on your fingers and anywhere you rub.
 Like your face.
 Ouch!

 Even if you wear disposable gloves, be careful about what you touch.
 The gloves are going to protect your fingers, but touching any part of your body with the gloves after you’ve handled hot peppers can lead to severe chili burn.
 Resist the temptation to rub your eyes.
 Wait until you’ve removed your gloves and washed your hands thoroughly with soap.